jeremyyeo/the-hitchhikers-guide-to-dbt/dbt-deferral-cheat-sheet/README.md

 ^ Here dbt will build the state of the current environment (i.e. the dbt project we're working with currently) (`target/manifest.json`) and then defer to the deffered state (`path/to/downloaded/manifest.json`).

-> In dbt Cloud, the deferred state is resolved automatically - users do not have to run commands like `--defer --state`.
+> In dbt Cloud, the deferred state is resolved automatically - users do not have to use flags like `--defer --state` to tell dbt to defer to a specific `manifest.json` file.

 Other examples of "current environment / state" vs "deferred environment / state":